mralamdari/YOLO/README.md

 Each Notebook has been explained thoroughly in the articles bellow;

-You can Learn more about Yolo V2 from my Yolo V2 in Use Article;
+You can Learn more about Yolo V2 from my "Yolo V2 in Use Article;

 ###  [Yolo V2 in Use](https://medium.com/@mralamdari/yolo-v2-in-use-684c71482880)